awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-uninstall.md

 # Uninstall a package<a name="distributor-working-with-packages-uninstall"></a>

-You can use the AWS Management Console or the AWS CLI to uninstall Distributor packages from your AWS Systems Manager managed instances by using Run Command\.
+You can use the AWS Management Console or the AWS Command Line Interface \(AWS CLI\) to uninstall Distributor packages from your AWS Systems Manager managed instances by using Run Command\.
+Distributor and Run Command are capabilities of AWS Systems Manager\.
 In this release, you can uninstall one version of one package per command\.
 You can uninstall a specific version or the default version\.

 **Topics**
 + [Uninstalling a package \(console\)](#distributor-pkg-uninstall-console)